 Case in Point:Industrial Strength Marketing promotes its responsive design guide with a catchy headline and a color scheme which makes the CTA stand out.
 There are only a few chosen words about the product, all the necessary B2B-related forms are present, and there’s a bonus testimonial for a little more extra convincing.
 Here’s an example of a landing page that gets the simplicity wrong.
 While there’s a neat option to choose a webinar, and the copy is clear, you can barely notice the CTA button.
 There’s also arguably too much text at a first glance, not to mention entirely too many form fields that can easily scare away visitors.

 #5: A/B Test to PerfectionA/B testing (or split testing) is the process of testing different versions of a landing page at the same time.
 Everything is up for grabs here: your copy, images, CTA, layout, etc. Just be sure to test one variable at a time, so you know what is driving the results.
-The best way to maximize the effect of your landing page is to constantly test it and measure the results.
-While there are some industry standards, like CTAs on the right side of the page generally perform better, for instance, your particular audience might think otherwise.
-Through A/B testing, you are making sure that you have the most effective landing page possible.
+To optimize your landing page’s impact, consistently test and measure results.
+While certain industry norms suggest that placing CTAs on the right side of the page tends to yield superior performance, your specific audience’s preferences could differ.
+By conducting A/B tests, you ensure the attainment of the most efficient landing page feasible.

 Case in Point:The standard landing page conversion rate is only about 2-3%.
 That said, the highest performing landing pages can see conversion rates 20% or higher.
 The difference is knowing what works for your brand and audience, and the only way to do this is through testing.
 For example, landing page builder Lander found that just by testing the color of the CTA button, clients could increase their conversion by 17%.
 And for e-commerce landing pages, where a conversion can mean a potential sale or a lifetime customer, A/B testing is intrinsically tied to the financial success of your company.